-2-12 Role of the highest governance body in overseeing the management impact through reports and updates.
+2-12 Role of the highest governance body in overseeing $\stackrel{\text{W}}{=}$ the management impact

+The Group and Board proactively engage with material stakeholders, including regulators, shareholders, employees and other stakeholders, through reports and updates.
 The Board aims to balance stakeholders' needs, interests and expectations and address any concerns they may have.
 We have a decentralised stakeholder engagement model, and outcomes are considered through various management and Board processes.